Macmachi/meteocheck/README.md

 * [Nice to have] Add a custom command to view a report between two dates, and if no data is available, display "No data available for the selected period"

 ### ⚠️ Important Note on Weather Data Timing
-The script records weather data based on the server time.
-For example, if the server is set to UTC+0, then imagine it’s 12:00 (UTC+0).
-If we request the weather from the last hour at 13:00 (UTC+1) (not the same as the server in UTC+0), the bot will tell us that at 12:00 UTC+0 it was this, but in fact, it returns the entry for the last hour that has just finished, which is from 11:00 to 12:00.
+The script records weather data based on the server's time zone.
+For example, if the server is set to UTC+0 and the current server time is 12:00 UTC, when a user requests the weather for the last hour at 13:00 UTC+1 (which corresponds to 12:00 UTC), the bot will provide data for the previously completed hour, from 11:00 to 12:00 UTC.
+This ensures that the returned information covers a full, finalized hourly interval.

 ## 🪱 Bug
 * Check logs